Healthpeak Properties (NYSE:PEAK) Reaches New 52-Week High at $34.20

 Shares of Healthpeak Properties, Inc. (NYSE:PEAK) reached a new 52-week high during trading on Wednesday .
 The stock traded as high as $34.20 and last traded at $34.17, with a volume of 7139 shares.
 The stock had previously closed at $34.05.

 PEAK has been the topic of several recent analyst reports.
-Wells Fargo & Company raised their price target on shares of Healthpeak Properties from $25.00 to $32.00 in a research note on Wednesday, April 14th.
-Mizuho raised their price target on shares of Healthpeak Properties from $29.00 to $32.00 and gave the stock a “neutral” rating in a research note on Tuesday, February 9th.
-Capital One Financial upgraded shares of Healthpeak Properties from an “equal weight” rating to an “overweight” rating in a report on Wednesday, January 20th.
+Capital One Financial raised shares of Healthpeak Properties from an “equal weight” rating to an “overweight” rating in a research note on Wednesday, January 20th.
+Bank of America upgraded shares of Healthpeak Properties from a “neutral” rating to a “buy” rating and increased their target price for the stock from $34.00 to $35.50 in a report on Tuesday, March 30th.
+Barclays increased their target price on shares of Healthpeak Properties from $30.00 to $33.00 and gave the stock an “overweight” rating in a report on Tuesday, December 29th.
 Morgan Stanley increased their target price on shares of Healthpeak Properties from $29.00 to $30.00 and gave the stock an “equal weight” rating in a report on Monday, March 22nd.
-Finally, Barclays increased their target price on shares of Healthpeak Properties from $30.00 to $33.00 and gave the stock an “overweight” rating in a report on Tuesday, December 29th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the stock.
-The company has a consensus rating of “Hold” and a consensus target price of $30.77.
+Finally, Mizuho increased their target price on shares of Healthpeak Properties from $29.00 to $32.00 and gave the stock a “neutral” rating in a report on Tuesday, February 9th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the company.
+The company has a consensus rating of “Hold” and an average price target of $30.77.

 The business’s 50 day moving average is $31.99 and its 200 day moving average is $30.46.
 The company has a market capitalization of $18.34 billion, a price-to-earnings ratio of 56.73, a PEG ratio of 7.73 and a beta of 0.72.
 The company has a debt-to-equity ratio of 0.86, a quick ratio of 0.71 and a current ratio of 0.71.